Minoria

 Minoria is an indie Metroidvania game developed by Brazilian studio Bombservice and published by DANGEN Entertainment.
-It was released on August 27, 2019 for Windows, and on September 10, 2020 for PlayStation 4, Xbox One and Nintendo Switch.
+It was released on August 27, 2019, for Windows, and on September 10, 2020, for PlayStation 4, Xbox One and Nintendo Switch.
 It is a spiritual sequel to the Momodora series with 2.5D graphics.
 It has a similar gothic horror tone as Momodora: Reverie Under the Moonlight and revolves around warrior nuns who are sent into the ruins of the Kingdom of Ramezia to free Princesses who were kidnapped by heretical witches.
 The game received mixed reviews from critics, who praised it for its combat mechanics and graphics, but criticized it for its "uneven" quality and short length.

 Plot

-The game revolves around two nuns, the main character, Sister Semilla, and her companion Sister Fran.
-They are sent into the ruins of the Kingdom of Ramezia to rescue Princesses who were captured by heretical witches.
+The game revolves around two nuns, the main character, Sister Semilla, and her companion Sister Fran, who serve the church known as the Sacred Office.
+They are sent into the ruins of the Kingdom of Ramezia to stop a group of witches led by Princess Poeme, who has betrayed her sister, Princess Amelia Soliette.
+As they defeat the witches in their fight to rescue Amelia, they uncover written evidence that the Church and its Saints are heavily corrupt, and that the Sacred Office is trying to destroy the witches to ensure their theological supremacy, driving the nature-worshiping witches to fight in order to prevent their own destruction.
+This causes Sister Fran to begin losing faith in their mission.
+They finally catch up to Poeme, who has summoned a tremendous Ceremonial Forest to bring power to the witches.
+Semilla battles and defeats Poeme, and Amelia subsequently orders Semilla to kill her.
+If Semilla follows through, both Semilla and Fran are elevated to Sainthood and the witches are persecuted indefinitely, while Fran questions the morality of their decision.
+If Semilla refuses to follow orders, a second ending results in which Fran attempts to convince Amelia of the church's evil.
+Amelia becomes enraged and murders both Fran and Poeme, while Semilla is excommunicated.
+However, the Church is forced to make a truce with the witches, suggesting that the world is slowly moving towards peace.